What Is A Cleanout In Plumbing

 What Are The Different Types Of Clean Outs?

-Wall Cleanout
+Wall cleaning

-Y-Branch Cleanout
+Y-Branch Cleanup

 How Do You Use A Plumbing Cleanout?